seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Sirrah, go hire me twenty cunning cooks.

 **Second Servant**
-You shall have none ill, sir; for I’ll try if they
+You shall have none ill, sir; for I'll try if they
 can lick their fingers.

 **CAPULET**
 How canst thou try them so?

 **Second Servant**
-Marry, sir, ’tis an ill cook that cannot lick his
+Marry, sir, 'tis an ill cook that cannot lick his
 own fingers: therefore he that cannot lick his
 fingers goes not with me.